San Diego Post-Judgement Modifications Lawyer

 Orders and judgments are modified after a hearing or by stipulation if the parties have an agreement as to the terms of modification before a hearing takes place.
 When a party wishes to try and modify an order, he or she files a Request for Order motion, which is a request for hearing that is filed with the court clerk and a hearing date is set.
 The opposing party must be given the notice and opportunity that a hearing is going to take place by being provided “service” with the Request for Order.
 The responding party should then file a response to the motion, providing the court with their version of the facts and arguments as to why the judgment or order should not be modified by the family court.
 At the hearing, the court will entertain oral testimony, if requested, and/or arguments by the attorneys or parties if they represent themselves, and then the court will issue an order.

 Discovery in post-judgment motions

 Discovery, or information gathering, is a key function of successfully litigating post-judgment cases in many situations.
 Discovery is available in post-judgment motions only if the court issues an order allowing discovery or the parties reach an agreement allowing discovery.
-Effective January 1, 2015, parties will be free to initiate post-judgment discovery without having to obtain a court order or the other party’s agreement.
+Effective January 1, 2015, parties will be allowed to initiate post-judgment discovery without having to obtain a court order or the other party’s agreement.
 Discovery methods include depositions, subpoenas to financial institutions including banks, sending demands for documents, sending special interrogatories, and so forth.
 Our attorneys are experts in discovery matters.